cosmicvarion/arm_strobe/README.md

 See strobe.mov for a video of the microcontroller.

 Credit to Dr. Kris Schindler and the CSE379 TAs for startup code.
-Thanks Simran for use of some of the code that you developed.
+Thanks Simran for some supporting subroutines.